bitlabstudio/django-libs/README.rst

 * A ``SimpleTranslationMixin`` which makes it easier to write factories for models that are registered with ``simple-translation``.
 * Utilities for loading classes from a string like ``myproject.models.Foobar``.
+* Form, which add field labels as placeholder attributes.

 **Coming soon**: